anxuae/pih2o/README.rst

 ------------

 The requirements listed below are the one used for the development of ``pih2o``, but other configuration may work fine.

 The **pump** can be replaced by an electro valve if the tank water is upper than the plants (watering by gravity).
 The number of **soil moisture sensors** can be easily adapted from 1 to 4.
+The **transistor** is optional, the sensors can be directly connected to the 5V pins in order to power them continuously (but it accelerate their corrosion).

 Hardware
 ^^^^^^^^